mattermost/docs/source/help/getting-started/creating-teams.rst

 -  It must be 2 - 15 characters in length.
--  It cannot start with the following restricted words: ``signup``, ``login``, ``admin``, ``channel``, ``post``, ``api``, ``oauth`` Best Practices for Deploying to a Single Team vs. Multiple Teams
+-  It cannot start with the following restricted words: ``signup``, ``login``, ``admin``, ``channel``, ``post``, ``api``, ``oauth``

+Best Practices for Using a Single Team vs Multiple Teams
 -----------------------------------------------------------------

 Mattermost can be deployed both to a single team and to multiple teams.

 Currently, we recommend deploying to a single team for the following reasons:

 * Single team deployments promote communication across the organization.
-When you add multiple teams, groups can become siloed.
+When you add multiple teams, groups can become isolated.
-* We don’t yet support cross-team searches and cross-team channels, which can impact the cross-team user experience.
-* General searches, flagged posts and recent mentions are available across single team deployments only.
+* We don’t yet support search or channels across teams, which can impact cross-team user experience.
+This includes general searches, flagged posts and recent mentions.
-* Channels and integrations (e.g., slash commands) are only persistent across single team deployments.
+* Integrations (e.g. webhooks and slash commands) are only persistent across single team deployments.

-Some Mattermost customers prefer multiple team deployments.
-Best practices for multiple teams are as follows:
+However, some Mattermost customers prefer multiple team deployments for the following reasons:

-* Teams are most useful when there is a purpose for each of them.
-For example, create one team for internal users and another team for external users.
+* Teams are useful when there is a purpose for each of them.
+For example, one team is used for staff members and another team for external users.
-* Performance is generally better when users are scattered across multiple channels instead of all of them being in the same one.
-With multiple channels, there is less content to load per team or channel switch and database queries are faster.
+* Performance is better when users are scattered across multiple teams instead of all in the same one.
+With multiple teams, there is less content to load per team or channel switch and database queries are faster.